 Sorry Dear, But I have a Headache

-Far too often in relationships, sex is a relationship weapon.
-When there is any sort of tension or strife in the relationship, one person can use the weapon of sex to hurt their partner.
-And unfortunately, this weapon doesn’t just cause one wound but opens up a laundry lists of cuts and bruises that can beat up the relationship and lead to resentment over time.
+Far too often in relationships, sex becomes a weapon.
+When there is tension or strife, one partner can use the weapon of sex to hurt the other.
+Unfortunately, this weapon doesn’t just cause one wound; it opens up a laundry list of cuts and bruises that can damage the relationship and lead to resentment over time.

-The ‘sorry dear, but I have a headache tonight,’” excuse while cliche, is one that is used by around 1/5th of all women to avoid having sex with their partners.
-And according to a study performed by Parenting Magazine, many women use this excuse once or twice a week.
+The excuse, “Sorry, dear, but I have a headache tonight,” while clichéd, is used by about one-fifth of women to avoid sex with their partners.
+According to a study conducted by Parenting Magazine, many women use this excuse once or twice a week.
 Do they really have a headache?
-If so, doesn’t this many headaches at least spark a reason to see a neurologist?
-After all, frequent headaches can be a cause for concern and a reason to be alarmed, right?
+If so, wouldn’t that many headaches warrant a visit to a neurologist?
+After all, frequent headaches can be a cause for concern, right?

-What most people ‘‘mean’’ when they say they have a headache to get out of having sex is that they are just too stressed out, or too tired, or just don’t want to.
-Maybe they haven’t shaved their legs in a week or two, need a shower, are pre-occupied with a million pressing thoughts, or worried.
-Maybe they are inwardly feeling slighted that their partner didn’t clean up the dishes or help with the kids.
-Or maybe, they just aren’t in the mood for sex.
+What most people mean when they say they have a headache to avoid sex is that they are stressed, tired, or simply not in the mood.
+Perhaps they haven’t shaved their legs in a week or two, need a shower, are preoccupied with pressing thoughts, or feel slighted that their partner didn’t do the dishes or help with the kids.
+Sometimes, they might just not feel like having sex.

 • I am not in the mood.